anders-wind/BMDS-2014/assignments/Designated Exercise Set 3/README.md

 ### 15.6
 **Give an example execution of the ring-based algorithm to show that processes are not necessarily granted entry to the critical section in happened-before order.**
 The processes in the ring can communicate independently of the ring.
 Imagine we have a clockwise ring of process A, B and C, where process A currently has the token.
-Process C then requests the token.
-Afterwards process B requests the token.
+Process C requests the token.
+Process B then requests the token.

-Process B would then in this case get the token before process C, even though process C requested the token before B.
-This means that the processes aren't granted entry in happened-before order.
+Process B would then in this case get the token before process C, even though process C requested the token before B. This means that the processes aren't granted entry in happened-before order.

 _(Page 637)_